yaoshixin007/MCW-Containers-and-DevOps/WDS/Whiteboard design session trainer guide - Containers and DevOps.md

 5. Open source, mature and production tested platform

-Generally, if the customer has experience with one of the supported orchestrators, you can apply that experience in Azure Container Services (AKS).
+Generally, if the customer has experience with one of the supported orchestrators, you can apply that experience in Azure Kubernetes Service (AKS).
 There is a great deal of momentum in the community behind Kubernetes, and with Microsoft providing a fully managed solution based on this platform it is the natural choice.

-*Describe how the customer can provision their Azure Container Services (AKS) environment to get their POC started.*
+*Describe how the customer can provision their Azure Kubernetes Service (AKS) environment to get their POC started.*

-The Azure Container Services (AKS) environment is deployed using a few simple Azure CLI commands.
+The Azure Kubernetes Service (AKS) environment is deployed using a few simple Azure CLI commands.

 *Containers, discovery and load-balancing*

-1.  *Describe the high-level manual steps developers will follow for building images and running containers on Azure Container Services (AKS) as they build their POC.
+1.  *Describe the high-level manual steps developers will follow for building images and running containers on Azure Kubernetes Service (AKS) as they build their POC.
 Include the following components in the summary:*

 -   *The Git repository containing their source*